Submitty/submitty.github.io/_docs/instructor/static_analysis.md

 tree, so by counting nodes with certain tags it is possible to easily distinguish them.

-## Functions
+### Functions
-This method is a bit higher-level: it attempts via a language-dependent method to detect a call to a function with a particular name.
+This method is a bit higher level: it attempts via a language-dependent method to detect a call to a function with a particular name.
 This is more easily "tricked" than the other methods, especially in languages with first-class functions like Python, but still a useful tool.
 A common case using this